We Build Brands with Integrity

 Black Minds Matter UK logo in grey

-Diversity, Equity, and Inclusion (DEI) is under attack, and traditional approaches don’t address the deeper roots of injustice.
-Many brands are opting out, but they shouldn’t.
+Diversity, Equity, and Inclusion (DEI) is under attack, and so many brands are opting out, but they shouldn’t.
+Tokenistic and empty gestures are quickly exposed, but there is another way.

 Here’s the reality: Without proactive action, all brands, even those focused on social impact, can cause harm.
-Harm like stereotypes, exclusion, and oppressive ideas can be perpetuated, both internally and externally.
-It’s why many marketing and comms teams fear making the “wrong” move.
+Harm like stereotypes, deliberate exclusion, and oppressive ideas are perpetuated, both internally and externally.
+It’s why teams and leaders alike fear making the “wrong” move.
 But doing nothing isn’t an option—your audiences expect more.

 A clean Brand By Me graphic in navy, grey, turquoise and burnt orange that says No One Size Fits All.